Hey, we're Waterlust

 88% Repreve® RPET (recycled polyester made from post-consumer plastic bottles), 12% spandex

-10% of profits from the sales of this product will be donated to Mote Marine Laboratory & Aquarium's Sharks & Rays Conservation Research Program, to study the conservation, ecology and movement patterns of spotted eagle rays in the Gulf of Mexico, Atlantic Ocean and Caribbean Sea.
+5% of sales will be donated to Mote Marine Laboratory & Aquarium's Sharks & Rays Conservation Research Program, to study the conservation, ecology and movement patterns of spotted eagle rays in the Gulf of Mexico, Atlantic Ocean and Caribbean Sea.

-Orders are lovingly packaged using eco-responsible materials and shipped from our HQ in Miami, FL within the same or next business day.
+Orders are lovingly packaged using minimal packaging and eco-responsible materials, and shipped from our wonderful partner warehouse in Pennsylvania within the same or next business day.
 We’ll email you with your tracking info as soon as your order is shipped.

 Learn more about shipping, exchanges and returns here.